sulhanrohman/ansible/README.md

 ## ansible
 this page will guide get in to ansible
-### playbook with roles
+### playbook with roles and files
-example of playbook calling roles
+example of playbook calling roles and copying file
 #### playbook calling roles with condition
 create one playbook and execute the specific roles for specific server
 ### playbook with vault